dialog-semiconductor/BLE_SDK6_examples/connectivity/central/Readme.md

 ### General Project Notes
  - This example illustrates the basic building blocks for implementing a central device.
-The 5xx devices are limited on memory and this should be taken into consideration when implementing a central on the 5xx devices, is the limitaiton on memory.
+The 5xx devices are limited on memory and this should be taken into consideration when implementing a central on the 5xx devices, is the limitation on memory.
 The central devices should be geared more toward specific applications, opposed to a more generic central.
 This example was written generically enough that it can be exanded on for a central application.